 Other simulations run over the course of days, while Budget Challenge® is played for 10 weeks giving students the experience of two billing cycles.
 Many simulations are based in the classroom and when the student leaves class the simulation is put on hold until class resumes.
 Like real life, the Budget Challenge® simulation is a 24/7 responsibility and does not end when students leave the classroom.
 Students are immersed in the adult world of budgeting, handling unexpected financial events, managing their cash flow to ensure bills are paid on time, all while contributing to their 401(k) retirement account.

 Our program is more than a simulation.
 We provide teacher materials and resources that integrate with the game scenario.
-Through the use of our Road Map and Teacher Toolkit teachers are guided through the simulation week-by-week.
+Through the use of our Road Map and Starting Line teachers are guided through the simulation week-by-week.
 The easy to use Pit Stops and Test Drives provide the teacher with a quick refresher on the topic and student activities to use in the classroom.

 Budget Challenge® prides itself on providing excellent customer service through our helpdesk.
 Students and teachers have access to an online helpdesk where their emails are received and responded to by live people.